Insert Document At Replace

 CompositeNode destinationParent = insertionDestination.ParentNode;

-// Loop through all block-level nodes in the section's body,
+// Loop through all block-level nodes in the sections of the source document

 foreach (Section srcSection in docToInsert.Sections.OfType<Section>())